LinShuhaiLAB/LipidIN/README.md

 `Mass Spectrometry Peak Processing Module:`Processes mzML format data, centralizes peaks, and converts them into list format for easier use.

+`Reverse Lipid Fingerprint Spectrogram Predicting:`Using the model to generate reverse lipid fingerprint spectrograms, independent of sample matrices, instruments.

 We provide the demo which named demo of LipidIN (without .mzML) under LipidIN/MS-DIAL published library
+---
 ```
 ##### data preprocessing Using 'RaMS' package #####
 env=new.env()